 The difference drives whether the contractor or the government must bear the risk.
 Other issues about excusable contract delays or those that are non-excusable include whether the agency will grant an extension to the contract or not.

-In situations where there is unusually severe weather, a contractor could make a case for compensable contract delay but would want to support this is sound data.
+In situations where there is unusually severe weather, a government contractor could make a case for compensable contract delay but would want to support this is sound data.
 This could be weather reports that show a pattern of weather conditions that would be out of the norm.

-For example, in government construction contracts, companies performing the work may want to also show that the unusually severe weather actual impacted / delayed the critical path of work.
+For example, in government construction contracts, companies performing the work may want to also show that the unusually severe weather actually impacted / delayed the critical path of work.
 Reading the fine print in the contract itself could resolve disputes about what are excusable delays versus non-excusable delays.

 Tips can be present when the agency defines certain aspects of the performance conditions.

-Although a contractor may not be entitled to payment in a non-compensable delay, it may have room to negotiate and extended performance period.
+Although a contractor may not be entitled to payment in a non-compensable delay, it may have room to negotiate an extended performance period.